 Riana spent her entire life waiting for this night.
 Well, since she found out.
 Father had bonded with a Komodo dragon, Mother had a gecko.
 And brother had a cobra as his partner in life.
 "Riana!
 Come over here!
 Mother needs to measure you for your dress tomorrow!" her brother beckoned to her as Riana realized she had been stroking Kai's back absentmindedly.
 She smiled, addressing the Komodo dragon.
 "Yes, I know you don't like petting, but thank you for not biting me this time."
 Riena glanced at the small scar printed on her palm, then looked at the Komodo dragon, before running over to Simon.
 "Mother, could you tell me again what happen's if I don't call a reptile?"
 Riana asked curiously,"I seem to remember that last time I asked you you avoided telling me."
 Mother shared a look with Simon before answering;" Let's hope you never know, ma belle."
 Riana shot a look at her brother, she knew that when Mother used French phases it was bad.
 "Mother, please tell me."
 Riana said in a small voice.
 Mother didn't answer.
 Instead, she finished the measurements and left the little living room.
 "Rie, come here." said Simon, patting the left of the bean bag he was sitting in.
 Riana came over and sat in his lap instead .
 "Rie, your special, I can feel it.
 I mean your hair!"
 Well, he was right about that.
 Only the people in her family knew that Riana was born with deep purple hair.
 When Riana turned 2 years old they dyed her hair brown, like Mother, Father and Brother.
 Riana frowned at her brother."
 Sie, will I ever be the same as Donna or Linka?"
 Simon looked at his little sister for a moment before answering.
 "Rie, you don't have to be like your friends to be special.
 You'll see, tomorrow, trust me.
 And for the record, Donna has horrible grades and acts really snotty and Linka still claims she got married in kindergarten and has a daughter who is secretly a princess."
 Simon ended the conversation by telling Riana to phone Father.
 Sshe’s hopeless.
 Moke slithered onto Simons shoulder, flicking his tongue at Riana's heels as she disappeared onto the landing.
 As a response, Simon flicked him lightly on the side of his head, as he usually did when he was angry or annoyed with him.
 “She’s fine.
 She’ll do it.”
 Simon reassured his reptile, although it sounded more like it was for himself...

-Mother was screaming.
-Simon didn’t know why, but somehow, he knew it had to do with Riana.
+Mother was scared.
+Simon didn’t know how he knew, but somehow, it had to do with Riana.
+That was certain.
 “Adam!
 Get over here!
 NOW!”
 Simon briefly saw his father as he ran to the end of the hall, disappearing into Riena’s room.
 Simon heart dropped like a stone into his stomach.“She didn’t call, did she Moke.”
 Simon spoke quietly to his cobra.
 If Moke could look scared, he would be probably mirroring Simon's facial expression.
 Sshe didn’t, i’m ssorry.
 Moke said in Simon's mind.

 Riana blinked.
 Once.
 Twice.
 Then she burst into tears.
 "Rie, please, stop crying!
 Don't worry about anything, We'll help!"
 Father had a hand on her knee and was shaking uncontrollably.
 Riana looked at him again and dissolved into a new wave of tears.
 She looked at her mother, who was pale and trembling, her face so white, at a glance, you could mistake her for a brown haired ghost.
 "Elena, calm down, we'll just say that-" Father started.